sahilsaini22/ProteinInteraction/README.md

 Application Functonalities:
 1. Upload the Protein Intertaction Information<br/>
-  1. Click on the link to upload
+  1.1.
+Click on the link to upload<br/>
-  2. Click on "Upload a file"
+  1.2.
+Click on "Upload a file"<br/>
-  3. Browse the file
+  1.3.
+Browse the file <br/>
-  4. Click in "Upload"
+  1.4.
+Click in "Upload"

   File Structure:
   The upload file should be a CSV file(without a header) with the following field sequence:<br/>